Inbibo/adonisfx_docs/docs/documentation/maya/ribbon.md

 </figure>

 > [!NOTE]
-> - The *Attachment* and *Slide On Segment* weights are normalised at each vertex.
-This normalisation is applied when a stroke is finished.
+> - The *Attachment* and *Slide On Segment* weights are normalized at each vertex.
+This normalization is applied when a stroke is finished.
 The use of the AdonisFX painting tool is mandatory for that.
 The basics of the paint tool are explained in [the AdonisFX paint tool section](tools.md#adonisfx-paint-tool).
-> - It is recommended to paint the values for the most influent attractors at the end in order to avoid the internal normalisation override them in further strokes.
+> - It is recommended to paint the values for the most influent attractors at the end in order to avoid the internal normalization override them in further strokes.

 # Attributes